james-evolution/trampoline-world/README.md

 2. Open a terminal or command prompt from the project's root folder.
 3. Run `heroku login`
 4. Run `mvnw package -Pproduction && heroku deploy:jar target\trampolineworld-1.0-SNAPSHOT.jar -a trampolineworld && heroku open`

+Upon launching, Application.java automatically generates the ce-license.json file in the /app folder of the Linux container that Heroku runs this application on.
+This is for sake of enabling Vaadin's CollaborationEngine features.
+Although unnecessary, a useful bit of information is the atlernate method of placing the license file: Extracting it from the jar.
+To do so, one can:

-5. Run `heroku ps:exec` to open a remote shell on the Heroku's linux server.
+1. Run `heroku ps:exec` to open a remote shell on the Heroku's linux server.
-6. Run ``jar -xf target/trampolineworld-1.0-SNAPSHOT.jar /META-INF/resources/ce-license.json`` to extract the ce-license.json file from the jar file and into the Heroku linux server at /app/META-INF/resources.
-This is essential for enabling Vaadin's Collabration Engine features.
-Order editing and live chat features will not work without this.
+2. Run ``jar -xf target/trampolineworld-1.0-SNAPSHOT.jar /META-INF/resources/ce-license.json``

+Order editing and live chat features currently utilize the CollaborationEngine.
+While it is possible to recode the application to not use the CollaborationEngine for those capabilities, it isn't necessary with the license, so long as you limit yourself to 20 active user accounts per month.
+If this limit is surpassed, hypothetically order editing & live chat should still work, but without the collaborative features (user avatars / field highlighting).
+Still, best not to test the waters.
+This application will likely be updated soon with hard-coded features to prevent any possibility of surpassing this cap.

+Feel free to ask if you have any questions about this subject.

 ## Deploying to Production (General)

 This section is only relevant if you intend on deploying this application somewhere aside from Heroku.
-Bear in mind that you will need to create a /META-INF/resouces folder in the host's root folder and place your ce-license.json file there for Collabration Engine features to work.
+Bear in mind that you will need to place your ce-license.json file in the same directory that you deploy your application for Collabration Engine features to work.
+The exact directory path can be set via the setDataDir() method in the Application.java file.

 To create a production build, call `mvnw clean package -Pproduction` (Windows), or `./mvnw clean package -Pproduction` (Mac & Linux).